UlbertAO/RANDOMsec/README.md

 # RANDOMsec
-Find who is alive on same network as you.
+Find who is alive on your local network .

 installation:
 download or clone this after that install these python packages